typst/typst/tests/typ/compiler/ops-invalid.typ

 #(3 / 12pt)

 ---
-// Error: 3-10 cannot repeat this string -1 times
+// Error: 3-10 number must be at least zero
 #(-1 * "")

 ---